mhallerud/multiplex_wormhole/docs/8_SpecificityChecks.md

 **dG_end** : Upper DeltaG threshold for 3' ends to include primer-binding sites.
 Both the FWD and REV primer-binding sites must meet this threshold for the sequence to be plotted.
 (Default: NA)

 #### Output
+This example shows predicted off-target amplification of *Mustela*, with a 51-bp difference in the *Mustela* sequence compared to the target *Martes caurina* amplicon.

 ![phylogenetic reconstruction](assets/images/primerblast_phylogeny.png)